 Signal Disturbances and Interference

-When choosing new equipment that supports the 5 GHz and possibly 6 GHz frequency bands, you get wifi signals that have a shorter range and are less susceptible to noise and interference from other networks than older equipment that has to use 2.4 GHz.
+New equipment that supports the 5 GHz and possibly 6 GHz frequency band, produce wifi signals that have a shorter range and that are therefore less vulnerable to interference than older or more limited equipment that can only use the 2.4 GHz band.

 1. Your Neighbor’s Network

-When many networks are located closely together, such as in apartment buildings, this will affect wireless capacity.
+When many networks are located closely together, such as in housing associations, this will affect wireless capacity.
 For equipment on the 2.4 GHz band, neighboring networks are the largest source of noise on the wireless network.

 See also: